By David Z. Chang, MD, PhD, FACP

-The study, presented at the American Society of Clinical Oncology’s annual conference 2018 in Chicago, focused on women with hormone receptor-positive, HER2-negative and axillary node-negative tumors, which make up about half of all breast cancer cases.
+The study, presented at the American Society of Clinical Oncology’s annual conference in 2018 in Chicago, focused on women with hormone receptor-positive, HER2-negative, and axillary node-negative tumors, which make up about half of all breast cancer cases.
 About 70 percent of the patients derived no significant benefit from chemotherapy, based on a recurrence score reached through a reliable 21-tumor gene expression assay.
-This finding has immediately translated into practices, including my own, helping spare many patients serious side effects such as nausea, hair loss, fatigue, infection, neuropathy and, in younger women, early menopause or possible infertility.
+This finding has immediately translated into practices, including my own, helping spare many patients serious side effects such as nausea, hair loss, fatigue, infection, neuropathy, and, in younger women, early menopause or possible infertility.

 While the past year has not brought significant new developments with hormonal therapies, we continue to rely on research that 10 years of tamoxifen is more effective than five years for women diagnosed with hormone-receptor-positive breast cancer.

-Clearly, we have made rapid progress in diagnosing, understanding and more precisely treating very specific types of breast cancers.
-I only expect these therapies to improve in coming years.
+Clearly, we have made rapid progress in diagnosing, understanding, and more precisely treating very specific types of breast cancers.
+I only expect these therapies to improve in the coming years.